Joint Deformations of Manifolds, Coherent Sheaves and Sections

-We describe a differential graded Lie algebra controlling infinitesimal deformations of triples $(X,\mathcal{F},\sigma)$, where $\mathcal{F}$ is a coherent sheaf on a smooth variety $X$ over an algebraically closed field of characteristic 0 and $\sigma\in H^0(X,\mathcal{F})$.
-Then, we apply this result to investigate deformations of pairs (variety, divisor).
+\Abstract{We describe a differential graded Lie algebra controlling infinitesimal deformations of triples $(X,\mathcal{F},\sigma)$, where $\mathcal{F}$ is a coherent sheaf on a smooth variety $X$ over a~field of characteristic 0 and $\sigma\in H^0(X,\mathcal{F})$.
+Then, we apply this result to investigate deformations of pairs (variety, divisor).}